decentdao/decent-interface/docker/README.md

 The blockchain container forks goerli, to be able to do this an Alchemy API key is needed.

-You'll need to a free Alchemy API key for a Goerli project from https://www.alchemy.com/.
+You'll need to get a free Alchemy API key for a Goerli project from https://www.alchemy.com/.

 Once obtained, create a `.env.tests.local` file in `./docker/` directory.
 Add your Alchemy API key to an env variable `ALCHEMY_API_KEY` as shown in `./docker/.env.tests`. see https://hardhat.org/hardhat-network/docs/guides/forking-other-networks for more information on forking.